1940 Auckland Rugby League season: City Rovers Football Club

 They began their senior and senior reserve grade practices on the night of 26 March at Carlaw Park.
 On 1 September they held a special meeting to discuss their proposed trip to Stratford on 7 September.
 Their annual picnic was held at Redwood Park in Swanson on 3 November.
 At the picnic a presentation of a clock was made to Ernie Asher for his 31 years of service to the club.

 Ellerslie United League Football Club

-In April Ellerslie protested against the City Rovers club in playing W. Clarke against Manukau in round 1 of the championship without obtaining permission from Ellerslie.
+In April Ellerslie protested against the City Rovers club in playing Warwick Clarke against Manukau in round 1 of the championship without obtaining permission from Ellerslie.
 Chairman Campbell said that City had applied just prior to the game starting and it was granted pending confirmation at the first meeting following the match.
-On 1 May the Ellerslie club sent a deputation to the control board meeting asking for support “in the matter of contribution to the borough’s effort to raise funds for the erection of an ambulance room on” the ground they used.
+On 1 May the Ellerslie club sent a deputation to the control board meeting asking for support “in the matter of contribution to the borough's effort to raise funds for the erection of an ambulance room on” the ground they used.
 “Mr. J. McInnarney appealed for the staging of a senior match at Ellerslie later in the season.
 The chairman after discussion with the board recognised the work of the St John Ambulance Association and it was agreed to arrange a fixture”.